ivotron/popper2-paper/paper.md

 <!-- what problem is remaining and what are the contributions -->

 Although, there are different container engines available, switching between them is hard as they have different API's and image formats and also due to the absence of tools that allow running containerized workflows in an engine agnostic way.
+It has also been found that as scientific workflows become increasingly complex, continuous validation of the workflows which is critical to ensuring good reproducibility, becomes difficult [@deelman2018future] [@cohen2017scientific].
 Currently, the different container based workflow engines that are available involves engines that are inherently container-native but assume the presence of a fully provisioned Kubernetes [@kubernetes_google] cluster at their disposal for workflow execution.
 Therefore, this category of workflow engines could also be termed as cloud-native [@balalaie2016microservices].
 Some popular examples of this type of workflow engines are Argo [@argocommunity_argoproj_2019], Pachyderm [@novella_containerbased_2018] and Brigade [@brigade].